IMG_2245.jpg

 About Dr. Gwendolyn Michel

 Dr. Gwendolyn Michel is an artist and writer who is fond of yarn, fabric, books, travel, multisyllabic words, very long sentences, and the Oxford comma.
 When not writing about herself in the third-person, Dr. Michel can usually be found working with fiber, fabric, or paper in some way.
+She is also autistic.

 Art & Design